chrisrobingeorge-ai/alberta_ballet_title_scoring_app.py/Alberta_Ballet_Technical_Report.md

 Once features are prepared, the data undergoes a time-aware train-test split.
 Unlike conventional random splitting, this process respects chronological ordering to prevent future information from leaking into past predictions.
 The training data flows into the model training pipeline, which implements cross-validation, hyperparameter tuning, and model fitting.
 The trained model, along with its associated metadata and SHAP values, is persisted to disk in a structured format.
 During inference, new production metadata flows into the feature engineering pipeline, which applies identical transformations to those used during training.
 The scoring module loads the persisted model and generates predictions along with explanations.
 These outputs, including ticket forecasts and feature breakdowns, are returned in a structured format suitable for integration with downstream systems or presentation to stakeholders.
 ## 1.3 Runtime Environment and Dependencies
 The system runs in Python 3.11 or later, leveraging modern language features and library compatibility.
-Key dependencies include xgboost for gradient boosting implementation, pandas for data manipulation, numpy for numerical computations, scikit-learn for machine learning utilities, shap for model interpretability, pyarrow for efficient data serialisation, and joblib for model persistence.
+Key dependencies include scikit-learn for Ridge regression and machine learning utilities, pandas for data manipulation, numpy for numerical computations, shap for model interpretability, pyarrow for efficient data serialisation, and joblib for model persistence.
+Legacy support for xgboost is maintained for compatibility with historical model artefacts.
 The system is designed to run in GitHub Codespaces, though it remains compatible with standard virtual environments.
 Data files are expected to reside in specific directories following a conventional structure.
 Historical sales data lives in data/, production metadata in productions/, economic indicators in economics/, and environmental context in environment/.
 This organisation reflects the logical separation of different data domains and facilitates independent updates to each data source.
 ## 1.4 Training Pipeline Implementation
 The training pipeline, implemented primarily in scripts/train_safe_model.py and ml/training.py, follows a systematic approach to model development.
 The process begins by loading the modelling dataset, which has been previously prepared through the ETL pipeline.
 Feature preparation separates the target variable (log-transformed ticket sales) from the predictor features, applying appropriate transformations and encodings.